 - Proximity to customers: Outsourcing to a location far away from the main source of production could be detrimental to a business's profits.
 Manufacturers rely on customers within their vicinity to increase their reach, so nearshoring allows these companies to stay close to their client base.

-Nearshoring is just one option for manufacturers.
+Nearshoring to Mexico is just one option for manufacturers.
 These companies also have the option to outsource their operations a little further from home.

 Offshoring refers to outsourcing that takes place across national borders, often to a more distant country where production is significantly cheaper.
-According to Udemy, 53 percent of manufacturing companies take advantage of this opportunity.
 Similar to nearshoring, offshoring has some benefits for organizations to partake:

 - Large pool of skills: Certain countries tend to be better for specific industries.
 For example, India has a large English-speaking population, making it a strong location for outsourcing business processes like customer service.
 Companies can choose the destination for their business by understanding what countries offer the types of skills they require.

 - Less expensive labor: This is a well-known advantage of offshoring, as manufacturers are usually able to pay outsourced workers less.

 Manufacturers have a multitude of locations to choose from when deciding to offshore or nearshore portions of their operations.
 While the criteria for selecting a location differs depending on a company's industry and needs, Mexico is a popular destination for businesses from around the world.
 The country offers many advantages for manufacturers that choose it for their production.
 Here are four: